Skip to main content

 Installation

-• Extract zip file to example c:\temp
+• Extract the zip file to the example c:\temp.

-• This open installation wizard, click Install to continue
+• This open installation wizard, click Install to continue.

 • Check that features are enabled and click Next to continue.

-• Click Install to start installation
+• Click Install to start the installation

 • BoschIVA.xml